andrewcooke/spokes/README.md

 #### Pattern Length

-Practical spoke patterns repeat around the wheel, so instead of describing the whole wheel we can describe just a single occurence of the pattern - a single "slice of the pie".
+Practical spoke patterns repeat around the wheel, so instead of describing the whole wheel we can describe just a single occurrence of the pattern - a single "slice of the pie".

 The number of spokes in the slice is called the *length* of the pattern (see [rim compatability](#rim-compatibility)).

-Soemtimes I use the word "pattern" to refer to an entire wheel, and sometimes to just the "pie slice".
+Sometimes I use the word "pattern" to refer to an entire wheel, and sometimes to just the "pie slice".
 Hopefully this will be clear from the context.